openharmony/docs/en/application-dev/quick-start/resource-categories-and-access.md

 To reference a system resource, use the **"$r('sys.type.resource_id')"** format.
 Wherein: **sys** indicates a system resource; **type** indicates the resource type, which can be **color**, **float**, **string**, or **media**; **resource_id** indicates the resource ID.

-For details about the supported system resource IDs and their values under different configurations, see [Resources in Application UX Design](../../design/ux-design/design-resources.md).

 > **NOTE**
 >
 > - The use of system resources is supported in the declarative development paradigm, but not in the web-like development paradigm.
 >
 > - For details about the implementation of preconfigured resources, visit the [OpenHarmony/resources repository](https://gitee.com/openharmony/resources/tree/master/systemres/main/resources).
 The directory structure there is similar to that of the **resources** directory in the project.
 Resource qualifiers are used to match resources with different devices and device states.
-> - For details about the use cases, IDs, and parameters of system resources, see [OpenHarmony System Resource Layer Design V1.0.xlsm](../../design/ux-design/design-resources.md).

 ```ts
 Text('Hello')